Informe de fin de año (2024)

 ¿Quieres leer un informe conciso sobre todo lo que hicimos este año, incluido un desglose de todas las actividades, clubes, equipos y eventos que financiamos?
 Haga clic aquí para leer en español.

-This March, the PTSO will be sponsoring the WINTER DANCE.
+This March, the PTSA will be sponsoring the WINTER DANCE.
 More details to come.
 Look for them here, on Instagram, and on posters at school!

 On December 1st, 2023, we gathered to celebrate our award-winning culinary and restaurant management teams!